substance/substance/README.md

 Navigate to `http://localhost:4201/docs` for the docs and `http://localhost:4201/test` for the test suite.

-To run the test-suite headless (using Phantom.js)
+To run the test-suite headless

 ```
 $ npm test